-It is the mission of the Campus Police Department to safeguard the lives and property of the Faculty, Students and guest of the Hagerstown Community College by working cooperatively with our diverse community within the framework of the United States Constitution.
-Our mandate is to do so with honor, integrity and compassion, while at all times conducting ourselves with the highest ethical standards to maintain public confidence.
+It is the mission of the HCC Police Department to safeguard the lives and property of the faculty, students, staff, and guests of the Hagerstown Community College by working cooperatively with our diverse community within the framework of the United States Constitution.
+Our mandate is to do so with honor, integrity, and compassion, while always conducting ourselves with the highest ethical standards to maintain public confidence.

-Chief Eric C. Byers Hagerstown Community College Campus Police 11400 Robinwood Drive Hagerstown, Maryland 21742
+Chief Eric C. Byers Hagerstown Community College Police Department 11400 Robinwood Drive Hagerstown, Maryland 21742